niccoloraspa/fury-distribution-minimal/README.md

-# Fury Distribution Minimal
+# Fury Distribution Minikube

-A minimimal deployment of the [Fury Kubernetes Distribution](https://github.com/sighupio/fury-distribution).
+A minimimal deployment of the [Fury Kubernetes Distribution](https://github.com/sighupio/fury-distribution) in a minikube environment.

 ## Tools required